 2.2 Revegetation Management Priorities and One-, Three-, and Five-Year Plans

 Revegetation priorities are based on short- and long-term goals outlined to achieve the vision of a self-sustaining native plant landscape.
-To assist in determining management priorities and planning, the revegetation management zones were combined based on the five goals listed above, reflecting current conditions of soil and/or vegetation and/or level of effort needed (Table 1).
+Based on the above goals, 1-, 3-, and 5-year plans are outlined for each site below.